Frozen Feature Augmentation for Few-Shot Image Classification: Finding the Optimal FroFA Setup

 In the following, our main point of comparison is the MAP baseline.
 This might be counter-intuitive since the performance is worse than linear probe in most cases.
-However, the higher input dimensionality in the MAP-based setting (\cf \cref{sec:baselines}) gives us the option of input reshaping (\cf \cref{sec:frofa}) which opens up more room and variety for frozen feature augmentations (FroFAs).
-Later in \cref{ssec:linear_probe_comparison}, we compare the performance of our best FroFA to the linear probe.
+However, the higher input dimensionality in the MAP-based setting (\cf \cref{sec:baselines}) gives us the option to reshape the input to three dimensions (\cf \cref{sec:frofa}) which opens up more room and variety for frozen feature augmentations (FroFAs).
+Later in \cref{ssec:linear_probe_comparison}, we compare the performance of our best augmentations to the linear probe baseline.